jkahn117/reinvent2018-mob320/README.md

         "name": "ElastiLodge Lake Marth",
         "location": "Lake Marth"
       },
-      ...
+      // ...
-    }
+    ]
   }
 }
 ```

-Try modifying your query to also include the phone number (`phoneNumber`) of each hotel.
+Try modifying your query to also include the `phoneNumber` of each hotel.

 We can also query for details related to a single hotel: